YukiTheThicc/Java_Engine/README.md

 the first core elements of Diamond, so they can be exposed and managed through Sapphire.
 This includes a file edition system, logging system, game viewport, customization elements and much more.

-You can now edit and store files using Sapphire, aside from having key shortcuts to make your life easier
+You can now edit and store files using Sapphire, aside from having key shortcuts to make your life easier.

 ## Diamond Games